Sweet Chocolate: Your Dark Chocolate Training Wheels

 Taste buds unable to appreciate dark chocolate?
 Train 'em with sweet chocolate.
 It's perfect for transitioning from milk into dark chocolate.

-Forget bitter.
-It's slightly darker than milk chocolate, but it has more sugar than darker chocolate.
 Think of it as training wheels.
 Your taste buds can get a feel for dark chocolate before you turn them loose.

 Dark Sweet Chocolate, What is It?